[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Remember that tidbit earlier about Walmart using the blockchain to help eliminate food-poisoning cases?
 Well, the provider of the blockchain platform is none other than IBM.
 I believe it’s incredibly significant that Walmart could have gone with any number of options.
 Instead, it went with IBM, not some upstart competitor promising much but delivering little.

-Plus, IBM has the foundational strength to support its 5.21% dividend yield.
-The company is recently experiencing a sales surge.
+Plus, IBM has the foundational strength to support its 4.4% dividend yield.
 It has consistently positive earnings, as well as reliable FCF.
-Finally, IBM is sitting on over $3.4 billion in cash.
+Finally, IBM is sitting on over $12 billion of cash.

 But with the 5G rollout, I don’t think you can afford to ignore T stock.
 Sure, rival Verizon Communications (NYSE:VZ) stole AT&T’s thunder by becoming the world’s first commercial 5G service provider.
 And I think VZ can do very well with their first-to-market advantage.

 However, AT&T is taking extra time to do things right, where they will roll out 5G using only standard equipment.
 Over the long run, the smart money favors T stock.

 As of this writing, Josh Enomoto did not hold a position in any of the aforementioned securities.

 - 2 Toxic Pot Stocks You Should Avoid

 - FAANNG Stocks, Ranked From Cheapest to Most Expensive

 - 7 Stocks With a Lot on the Line This Earnings Season